 Treatment and care of brain injuries has a high financial, physical, and emotional cost to victims and their families.
 Anyone who has received brain injuries at the hands of another should contact a law firm experienced in brain injury law to seek compensation to help cover medical treatment, rehabilitative treatment, long-term care, ancillary care, and pain and suffering.

 Most brain injuries can be prevented.
-Here are some ways to reduce your risk of brain damage:
+Here are some ways to reduce your risk of brain damage and spinal cord injury:

 - Wear your seatbelt and drive carefully.